LiviuLvu/weather-app-simpleweather/README.md

 [Video link: Building a Weather App using Javascript] (https://www.youtube.com/watch?v=lpLUx-0t7aE)

 For now only modified the css, and made the layout mobile friendly.
-Planning to add:
-*Possibility to search for other locations
 *Show local time